 to call them.
 No need to beat around the bush.
 You will save time and get everything you need to know.

 As always, of course, Propulsion students get further personalized assistance, but I hope that the above general advice will help with your next interview and that the tips will ensure that everything goes smoothly.
-The next blog, Knowing your worth and negotiating your salary, completes the six-part series!
+The next blog post, Knowing your worth and negotiating your salary, completes the six-part series!